 I have been a loyal Nordstrom shopper for decades.
 It was the pinnacle of cache to buy from Nordstrom.
 Exclusive.
 Quality.
 Service.
 For many years one salesman at their Cypress store helped me pick out my on-camera wardrobe.

-After walking around the men’s department, the same two guys whom I had spotted when I came in the store were still talking to each other - on the sales floor, one with his cell phone out - texting as they spoke.
+After walking around the men’s department, the same two guys whom I had spotted when I came into the store were still talking to each other - on the sales floor, one with his cell phone out - texting as they spoke.

 I could see an older guy in shorts and a t-shirt trying to get their attention.
 Finally, he walked up to them as they were both looking down at the phone and sheepishly asked, “Do you work here?”